 You can’t predict what will happen on your first day of work, but with a little preparation and a healthy dose of confidence, you can leave a good first impression on your new team members.

 Remember that this day comprises only eight hours of the career you have in front of you.
 In the coming weeks, you’ll have many opportunities to prove yourself and get to know your team on a deeper level.
-When you start your new job with the right foot forward, you can set the tone for what’s ahead.Free new hire preparation template
+When you start your new job with the right foot forward, you can set the tone for what’s ahead.Free new hire checklist template